TeacakeTech/staticpipes-core/docs/internal_model.md

 ### Build stage

-During building, the `start_build` method is called on each pipeline.
-Methods are always called on each pipeline in the order the pipes are passed to the config.
+During building, multiple passes are made.
+If one pipe needs to collect information and load it into the context before another pipe uses that information to build something, make sure the first pipe has a lower pass number than the second pipe.

+The pipes control how many passes there are and which pipes are called in which pass by overriding the `get_pass_numbers` method.
+This should return a list of ints, each int being a pass number that pipe should be called for.
+As a list is returned, the same pipe can be run in multiple passes.
+Some pipes also allow passing parameters when constructing them.
+Pass numbers are run in order, lowest first.

+During each pass, each pipeline that wants to do work in that pass is called.
+The methods called are:

+* the `start_build` method.
-Then, the `build_file` method is called on each pipeline for each file in the source directory.
-The order of files in the directory is not set and should not be relied on.
+* the `build_file` or `file_excluded_during_build` method is called for each file in the source directory.
+The order of files in the source directory is not set and should not be relied on.

-The `end_build` method is called on each pipeline.
+* the `end_build` method.

 A pipeline should deal with the file completely or not at all.
 Either it ignores it or it does something that ends with a method on `self.build_directory` being called to write some content to the site.